 COASTAL EXPLORATION AND WHALE WATCHING

-Sea Trek/ Paddling South’s weeklong trip kayaking through the islands and along the coast of Baja California offers a little of everything.
-Travelers spend the first half of the trip exploring the isolated islands near Loreto followed by miles of pristine wilderness along the coastline.
+Sea Trek / Paddling South’s 6-day kayaking trip through the islands and along the coast of Baja California offers a little of everything.
+You will spend the first half of the trip exploring the isolated islands near Loreto, and miles of pristine wilderness along the coastline.
 These scenic landscapes are teeming with life above and below the water, and you will have an unprecedented chance to witness the wildlife first-hand.
-You even get to experience the cultural aspects of nearby ranches and fishing villages.
+You’ll often get to experience the cultural aspects of nearby ranches and fishing villages as well.

 Your guides will host you for breakfast this morning in town, where we will go over last minute needs and details.
-You’ll have your carefully selected trip items packed, and we’ll take any leftover luggage for safe storage while you are out with us.
-At our launch spot, after loading our gear and food in our boats, your guides will teach you some basics of kayak safety and ecologically-friendly camping.
+You’ll have your carefully selected trip items selected, and we’ll take any leftover luggage for safe storage while you are out with us.
+At our launch spot, after loading our gear and food in our boats, your guides will teach you the basics of kayak safety and ecologically-friendly camping.
 For the first paddle day it’s off to either Isla Danzante or Isla del Carmen, both of which have excellent camps.
 We provide high-quality tents, but the lack of rain or bugs makes sleeping under the stars an excellent option.
-Please note: Depending on the weather and reported whale sightings for the week, we may use Day 1 for skiff supported whale watching of either Blues whales locally, or Grey whales over on Magdalena Bay.
-The next 5 days would then be spent kayaking and looking for more whales on the Sea of Cortez.
-If not, we will enjoy our boat supported whale watching excursion on the last day of the week.
+If the weather and logistical conditions are right, your guides will include a whale watch excursion on this day, and you will have the chance to view blue and/or gray whales as they migrate for calving season.
+If this day does not work for whatever reason, you will have a chance to view whales on the sixth day instead.

-The wind levels around the islands can be unpredictable and affect travel times, so in the second half of the trip, we head back toward the coast, where the route is easier to predict.
-The coastal route offers longer hiking trails that reveal the inland wilderness.
+After a day or two exploring the coves, bays and beaches of the islands, we’ll cross back over to the shores of the peninsula.
+The coastal route, with the majestic Giganta mountain range over our right shoulder offers among other attractions, longer hiking trails that reveal the inland wilderness.
 Your guides, who know the route well, can show you the hidden secrets of the peninsula, including many areas worth exploring by fin, foot, or paddle.